Pro Bono and Volunteer Opportunities

 Funding – Students are encouraged to apply for funding through their law school and other grant opportunities (please contact us if we can be of assistance).
 See https://www.psjd.org/ for more information.

-Timeline – Law clerkships are available throughout the school year and applications are accepted on an ongoing basis for semester clerkships.
-For 2025 summer clerkships, BayLegal will begin reviewing applications in mid-October.
-We recommend applying before February 2025.
+Timeline – Law clerkships are available throughout the school year, and applications are accepted on an ongoing basis for semester clerkships.
+For 2026 summer clerkships, BayLegal will begin reviewing applications in mid-November.
+We recommend applying before March 2026.
 Our summer program is nine weeks – beginning in early June through early August.
-If you are interested in a 2024 fall semester clerkship, please submit a completed law clerk application by clicking on the application button, above.
+If you are interested in a 2026 spring semester clerkship, please submit a completed law clerk application by clicking on the apply now link, below.

 Questions?
 Email Andrea Del-Pan, Esq., Director of Pro Bono – probono@baylegal.org